Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Microarchitectural Analysis of Prior GPU FHE Acceleration

 \textbf{L2 cache characterization:} NVIDIA GPUs partition the L2 cache into many independent slices, each serving as a proxy for DRAM.
 Every global memory access from an SM must traverse the corresponding address-mapped L2 slice.
 These L2 slices are connected to the SMs through multiple network-on-chip (NoC) paths, with SM-to-L2 and L2-to-SM transfers handled via partially decoupled networks.
 As a result, L2 bandwidth utilization is jointly determined by the capacity of the SM-to-L2 and L2-to-SM NoCs and the read/write throughput of the L2 slices themselves~\cite{micro-2024-gpunoc,programming-guide}.
+We follow the memory model defined in the NVIDIA profiling guide~\cite{profiling-guide}, which models the L2 cache as separate tag and data stages.
+L2 slice utilization is measured as the maximum of \texttt{lts\_\_d\_sectors} and \texttt{lts\_\_t\_sectors}, because the larger value determines the L2 slice bottleneck.
+Other L2 metrics, including those related to atomic operations, remain negligible in our analysis.